 Orphan Sponsorship Scheme

-We work to improve lives of orphans, ordinary men and women in Afghanistan.
+We work to improve the lives of orphans, ordinary men, and women in Afghanistan.

 At least 10 million people are thought to have fled the region to avoid the continuous wave of conflict that has troubled Afghanistan over the last 30 years i.e. the Afghan Cold War, the Afghan civil war, and the war between NATO and the Taliban.

 Although many refugees have now returned, at least 2.7 million people remain in voluntary exile because of the appalling conditions at home.

 Aryana Aid is a trusted Muslim charity registered in the UK, aiming to uplift the lives of orphans, widows, and all needy individuals across Afghanistan and Pakistan.

 At Aryana Aid, we campaign relentlessly to achieve our vision—we strive every day to help the underprivileged and provide a safe, secure, and affordable home for everyone.